 The Advent of Big Data Creates a Need for Data Analytics

 Data comes in all forms and covers all topics, from benign interactions on social media to crime statistics used by law enforcement.
-About 90 percent of the data today has been created in just the past few years, leading to the advent of Big Data.
+About 90% of the data today has been created in just the past few years, leading to the advent of big data.
 Each day, about 2.5 quintillion bytes of data are being created.
 When taken individually, they form a big mess of information.
 But when woven together into cohesive groups, the data becomes valuable chunks of information that can be used in millions of applications.

 Applying Big Data in Business

 Big data analytics is used in a variety of business applications and throughout various organizations.
 Among them are the following: